What is Passing off?

-Registered trade mark infringement can also be an option, but it does have its limitations.
+Registered trade mark infringement can also be an option.
+It has its limitations.

 Good outcomes are possible with passing off.
-We can support your business by:
+Our intellectual property & passing off solicitors can support your business by:

 - taking action on your behalf if you think you may have a passing off claim